 For those interested in targeting the lateral aspect of the thigh, the recommended vastus lateralis exercises can be beneficial.

-Additionally, strengthening this muscle can alleviate knee pain caused by conditions like patellar tendonitis or a runner’s knee .
+According to NIH, strengthening this muscle can alleviate knee pain caused by conditions like patellar tendonitis or a runner’s knee .

 Building a well-defined vastus medialis can also give you an aesthetically pleasing “teardrop” muscle shape inside your thigh.